_ [Contents]

 A conjecture is like a hypothesis, perhaps with the additional connotation that you expect it to be true, or you hope it will be true.

-A assumption is assumed to be true.
+A assumption is unlike a hypothesis, because it is assumed to be true.
 It is fairly common, but sloppy and not recommended, to use the word “assumption” to refer to the hypothesis of a scenario.
 This is particularly not recommended in the case of proof by contradiction, where the hypothesis is absolutely not an assumption, because it is not true.

 6 Abuses